ibm-cloud-docs/iaas-vpn/standalone-vpn-clients.md

  * To start the MotionPro client, you must input at least the `hostname` and `username` as arguments.
  * 'Site' may be either a domain name or an IP address.

-## Mac OS X 10.10 Standalone Client
+## Mac OS X 10.10 standalone client

 **Note**: MacOS 10.11 is not supported.
 Steps for the MacOS StandAlone Array SSL VPN Motion Pro Plus client: